$5K reward offered in brutal Far South Side murder

-CHICAGO (WLS) --The family of an 81-year-old woman who was killed in Chicago's Rosemoor neighborhood is offering a $5,000 reward for information leading to the person responsible.
+CHICAGO (WLS) --A family demanded justice Friday after an 81-year old woman was brutally murdered on Chicago's Far South Side.
+They offered a $5,000 reward for information leading to her killer.

 Editor's Note: This story includes details that may be disturbing.